adaex/nvm-exec/README.md

 {
   "mcpServers": {
     "chrome-devtools": {
-      "command": "npx",
+      "command": "nvm-npx",
-      "args": ["nvm-npx@latest", "20", "-y", "chrome-devtools-mcp@latest"]
+      "args": ["22", "-y", "chrome-devtools-mcp@latest"]
     }
   }
 }
 ```

-Compared with the official snippet you only add two intuitive arguments: the desired Node version (`20`) and the package you intend to run.
+Install `nvm-exec` globally (or otherwise expose `nvm-npx` on the PATH) so this command is available to MCP.

 ## Command reference